MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/universal-packages.md

 [!INCLUDE [package management permissions](_shared/package-management-permissions-for-web-build.md)]

 To publish to an external Universal Packages feed, you must first create a [service connection](../library/service-endpoints.md) to point to that feed.
 You can do this by going to **Project settings**, selecting **Service connections**, and then creating a **New Service Connection**.
-Select the **Team Foundation Server/Team Services** option for the service connection.
-Fill in the feed URL and a [personal access token](../..//organizations/accounts/use-personal-access-tokens-to-authenticate.md) to connect to the feed.
+Select the **Azure Repos/Team Foundation Server** option for the service connection.
+Fill in the feed URL and a [personal access token](../../organizations/accounts/use-personal-access-tokens-to-authenticate.md) to connect to the feed.

 ---